| Title: | Select Sparse Geoadditive Models for Spatial Prediction |

 Factor levels with similar estimated effects are merged stepwise again by cross-validation

-based on largest values from two sample
+based on largest values from two sample -tests of partial

 residuals.